2imad/React-Native-Animations/README.md

 Add any array of data containing an image or Text, the setup decks the elements and gives the ability to swipe through them, to the left or right, untill no element is left in the array.
 </p>

-The project is built with React Native and React Native Animated API.
+The project is built with React Native/Animated API together with panResponder for gesture handling.

 ### `How to use this repository`